Vegetebird/3D-Human-Pose-Estimation-Notes/README.md

 - Directly regress the 3D poses from monocular images
   - 3D Human Pose Estimation from Monocular Images with Deep Convolutional Neural Network (ACCV 2014)
   - Coarse-to-Fine Volumetric Prediction for Single-Image 3D Human Pose（Volumetric representation, 3D heatmap) (CVPR 2017)
+  - These approaches based on image input can directly capture rich knowledge contained in images.
+However, without intermediate feature and supervision, the model’s performance will also be affected by the image’s background, lighting and person’s clothing.
 - First estimate 2D poses and then lift 2D pose to 3D pose
   - Joint 2D and 3D: lift 3D pose from the estimated 2D joint position
     - Towards 3D Human Pose Estimation in the Wild (ICCV 2017)